Francesca Comencini

 Francesca Comencini (/it/; born 19 August 1961) is an Italian film director and screenwriter.
 She attended the Lycée français Chateaubriand school with her sisters.
 She has directed 14 films since 1984.
-Her film Le parole di mio padre was screened in the Un Certain Regard section at the 2001 Cannes Film Festival.
-In 2012, her film Un Giorno Speciale was selected to compete for the Golden Lion at the 69th Venice International Film Festival.
+Her film The Words of My Father was screened in the Un Certain Regard section at the 2001 Cannes Film Festival.
+In 2012, her film A Special Day was selected to compete for the Golden Lion at the 69th Venice International Film Festival.
 She was married to French producer Daniel Toscan du Plantier.